astropy/photutils/docs/photutils/detection.rst

     >>> threshold = bkg + (3.0 * bkg_rms)    # doctest: +SKIP

-Note that if the threshold includes the background level (as above), then the image input into `~photutils.detection.core.detect_sources` should *not* be background subtracted.
+Note that if the threshold includes the background level (as above), then the image input into `~photutils.detection.detect_sources` should *not* be background subtracted.

 Let's find sources that have 5 connected pixels that are each greater than the corresponding pixel-wise ``threshold`` level defined above.
-Because the threshold returned by `~photutils.detection.core.detect_threshold` includes the background, we do not subtract the background from the data here.
+Because the threshold returned by `~photutils.detection.detect_threshold` includes the background, we do not subtract the background from the data here.
 We will also input a 2D circular Gaussian kernel with a FWHM of 2 pixels to filter the image prior to thresholding:

 .. doctest-requires:: scipy